 According to MDCG 2019-11, "medical device software" (MDSW) refers to software intended, either alone or in combination, to fulfil a medical purpose as defined in Article 2(1) MDR or Article 2(2) IVDR.
 The AI Act (AIA) defines an AI system in Article 3(1) as a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.

-AI systems used for medical purposes fall under this definition and can be referred to as Medical Device AI (MDAI).

 Note 1: all references to Medical Device Artificial Intelligence (MDAI) shall be understood to also cover MDR Annex XVI products, accessories to medical devices, in vitro diagnostic medical devices and accessories to in vitro diagnostic medical devices.

-Note 2: Refer to MDCG 2019-11 for further details on the qualification and classification of software, including the distinction between MD and IVD software and Commission Guidance on the AI system definition.
+Note 2: Refer to MDCG 2019-11 for further details on the qualification and classification of software, including the distinction between MD and IVD software and on the definition of an AI system to the Commission Guidance on the AI system definition.

-Under what conditions is MDSW considered a high-risk AI system within the meaning of the AIA?
+Under what conditions is a MDAI considered a high-risk AI system within the meaning of the AIA?

-A MDSW is considered a high-risk AI system under Article 6(1) AIA if it meets both of the following conditions:
+A MDAI is considered a high-risk AI system under Article 6(1) AIA if it meets both of the following conditions:

-the MDSW is a safety component, or the AI system is itself a medical device and
+the MDAI is a safety component, or the AI system is itself a medical device and

-the is subject to a third-party conformity assessment by a notified body designated under the MDR/IVDR (e.g. Class Is, Ir, Im, IIa,IIb, III or B,C,D).
+the MDAI is subject to a third-party conformity assessment by a notified body in accordance with the MDR/IVDR (See table 1 below).

-Assessment steps:

-Step 1: Determine whether the software qualifies as MDSW in accordance with MDCG 2019-11.

-Step 2: Verify whether the MDSW meets the definition of an AI system under the AI Act.

-Step 3: Establish whether the AI system functions as a safety component of a medical device or is itself a medical device.

-Step 4: Confirm whether the medical device requires a conformity assessment by a notified body.
+See Annex I for a qualification decision tree